pretix/pretix-docs/docs/topics/scan.md

-# pretixSCAN—Android app
+# pretixSCAN (Android)

-pretixSCAN is a powerful Android application that helps you handle the check-in at your events.
+pretixSCAN is a powerful application that helps you handle the check-in at your events.
+This article is about the Android version of pretixSCAN, which is also the most feature-rich version of the application. pretixSCAN is also available for Windows, Linux, and iOS.
+Those versions of the software will be documented on separate pages.

 The primary function of pretixSCAN is to validate tickets, but it also offers many other features, such as:

  - searching for participants manually if they do not have their ticket on hand
  - printing attendee badges
  - quickly viewing attendance statistics

-This article will tell you how to get install pretixSCAN for **Android** and how to make use of its features.
+This article will tell you how to install pretixSCAN for **Android** and how to make use of its features.

-pretixSCAN is also available for Windows, Linux, and iOS.
-Those versions of the software will be documented on separate pages.
-This article is about the Android version of pretixSCAN, which is also the most feature-rich version of the application.

 pretixSCAN is not to be confused with our other apps: pretixPRINT, which takes care of the printing of tickets, badges and receipts for you; pretixPOS, which handles product sales; or pretixLEAD, which collects and manages contact data of attendees at your event.